Scrubbing and Seeking

 The speed of scrolling scrub or seek as determined by the mouse position can be varied by rotating the mouse wheel (if your mouse is so equipped).
 Move the wheel upwards to increase the speed or downwards to reduce the speed.
 This works at the same time as modifying the speed by moving the pointer left or right.
 The maximum possible speed with the pointer at either edge of the window and the wheel at maximum speed is 32.00x for Seeking and 320.00x for Scrubbing.
 Changed speeds set by the mouse wheel are not remembered if you stop playback and restart Seeking.

 With this setting, when you move the pointer back to the 75% position on the waveform you will get normal speed forwards playback and at 25% position you will get normal speed backwards playback.
 Moving the pointer towards the center from there will give you gradually slower than normal speed and moving towards the right or left edges will give you gradually faster than normal speed up to your chosen maximum of 2.00x.

 - Image of forwards scrubbing at 1.00x speed having set a 2.00x maximum speed, waveform moving leftwards.

 Other ways to Scrub and Seek

-Alternatively you can use the Keyboard Preferences.or menu item and select or from the cascading menu, or set a shortcut for either or both of these in
+Alternatively you can use the Keyboard Preferences.or menu item, or set a shortcut for either or both of these in

 If you start scrub from this way, the green playhead cursor will appear but otherwise nothing will happen until you move the mouse pointer to right or left to play forwards or backwards respectively.